alexbaban/apache-activemq-twilio/README.md

-# apache-activemq-twilio
+# How to schedule SMS with ActiveMQ, Node.js and Twilio

-Schedule SMS with ActiveMQ, Node.js and Twilio
+This is a companion repository for my "How to schedule SMS with ActiveMQ, Node.js and Twilio" blog post.